nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `add tutor n/<name> p/<phone> e/<email> a/<address> q/<qualification> i/<institution> [#/<tag>]…`

-* All fields as per the kind of person being added must be present, except for the optional `<tag>` field.
+* All fields of a person being added must be present, except for the optional `<tag>` field.
-* If a specific field is repeated, the last occurrence in the input is taken.
+* If a specific field is repeated, the last occurrence of the input is taken.
 The `<tag>` field is an exception as multiple tags are allowed.
 * Generally,
   * `<name>` field should only contain alphanumeric characters and spaces, and should not be left blank.
   * `<phone>` field should only contain numbers, and it should be between 7 and 15 digits long.